hengenlab/musclebeachtools/README.md

 #
 neurons[0].get_behavior(tolerance=2, binsize=4)
 # if behavior is not loaded using above step (using Sleepstates.npy)
-# it will raise error ValueError: behavior not added
+# it will raise error ValueError
 #
-# if behavior length is not close to binsize w.r.t end_time
+# if behavior length is not close to binsize w.r.t neurons[0].end_time
 # it will raise error ValueError

 ```
+---

 ```
 # Plot all waveforms in a neuron list